fpco/terraform-aws-foundation/modules/elk-stack/UPGRADE.md

 do with split brain problem and cannot be done without any down time.
 The proper way to change the number of master nodes is to either place the whole cluster into a [readonly state](https://www.elastic.co/guide/en/elasticsearch/reference/current/misc-cluster.html#cluster-read-only) or completely shut it shutdown.
-Only after that settings can be changed and all instances re-deployed as it is described in the above [Rolling upgrade](#rolling_upgrade) section.

 Data nodes can be added safely at runtime, which is simply a matter of increasing the value of